sooyeonsong/sooyeonsong.github.io/_pages/about.md

 Welcome!
 I am a quantitative health services researcher and PhD candidate at the Boston University School of Public Health.

-My research aims to better understand how clinicians and healthcare organizations respond to payment and delivery reforms, including selective contracting and telemedicine.
+My research aims to better understand how clinicians and health care organizations respond to payment and delivery reforms, including selective contracting and telemedicine.

-My work applies econometric and measurement science methods to large-scale healthcare data, including Medicare fee-for-service claims, Veterans Health Administration administrative data, electronic health record data, and survey data.
+My work uses applied econometric techniques and measurement science to analyze large-scale data, including Medicare fee-for-service claims, Veterans Health Administration administrative data, electronic health records, and survey data.

-Before pursuing PhD training, I worked in global health policy and government management and practiced clinical internal medicine.
-I received my MPH in Health Policy and Management, BS in Nursing, and BA in Philosophy in South Korea.
+Before pursuing PhD training, I worked in global health policy and management and practiced as an internal medicine nurse.
+I received my MPH in health policy and management, BS in nursing, and BA in philosophy in South Korea.

 <h2 id="education">Education</h2>